SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 ### Task 3: OAuth Refresh Token API
 When your Auth Token expires, we will need to refresh our auth token.
 Tokens have a TTL (Time To Live) specified when a token is minted.<br>

-To access Twitch API we usually pass in our temporary `access_token`, but when that temporary token expires we need to ask Twitch to give us a new "key".
+Most Twitch API calls requires a valid ephemeral `access_token`, but when it expires Twitch will fail all subsequent calls using an expired token.
+Twitch exposes the same `https://id.twitch.tv/oauth2/token` endpoint whenever we need to a new "key".
-What a Key is to a treasure chest, is what a token is to the Twitch API.
-Except we need a new token everytime it expires.
-This is done by issuing a request to `https://id.twitch.tv/oauth2/token` with the `refresh_token`.

-In `TwitchAuthService.java`, implement `public String refreshOAuthToken(String refreshToken)`.
+In `TwitchAuthService.java`, implement `public String refreshOAuthToken(OAuth2Credential oldCredential)`.

-Return the String representation of a Map<String, String> payload from refreshing the token and add a log to print to _**stdout**_ the result from Twitch.
+Return the OAuth2Credential returned from `TwitchIdentityProvider` after refreshing the token and add a log to print to _**stdout**_ the result from Twitch.

 ### Example 1:
 > **Input**:<br>
 > ```java
 > TwitchAuthService twitchAuthService = new TwitchAuthService(...);
-> String output = twitchAuthService.refreshOAuthToken("refresh_token123");
+> String output = twitchAuthService.refreshOAuthToken(new OAuth2Credential("", "", "refresh_token123", null, null, null);
 > ```
 > **Output**:<br>
 > ```json